 Caged privately-owned animals, or POA, such as gerbils, guinea pigs, fish and some birds are authorized in military family housing.
 They must remain caged or in the confines of assigned quarters.
 Please contact the Housing Office for more specific information regarding your POA.

-** If you are traveling in the winter do not bring your spring clothes, ship them.
+If you are traveling in the winter, do not bring your spring clothes; ship them.
 You will be staying in temporary housing and your storage space will be limited.

-Shipping light from the states will give you room to ship accumulated treasures home without incurring excess charges.
+Almost everyone accumulates additional items during any overseas tour.
+Shipping light from the United States will give you room to ship accumulated treasures home without incurring excess charges.